cmmcirvin/dispy.nvim/README.md

 vim.keymap.set({'n', 'v'}, '<leader>pt', ':lua require("dispynvim").print_statistics()<CR>')
 ```

+dispy.nvim also uses the `luafilesystem` library, which can be installed via `luarocks`.

+You should also ensure `torch`, `matplotlib` and `lovely-tensors` are installed and accessible by your running Python program.

 ## 🚧 Future Work
 - Currently, the plugin has been tested on MacOS only.
 - Extend support to numpy arrays / pandas dataframes